flyntwp/flynt/docs/getting-started/modify-data.md

 </div>
 ```

 The ideal would be to make this text dynamic, but still let the editor insert the `postsPerPage` number where appropriate.
+Lets implement this!

-First, lets create a new field for the Post Slider component named "postsPerPageText".
+First, lets create a new field for the Post Slider component named `postsPerPageText`.

 Update `Components/PostSlider/fields.json` to match the below: